asimMahat/speech-to-text/README.md

 ## Technologies
-This projecr is created with:
+This project is created with:
 * Python==3.8.11
 * SpeechRecognition==3.8.1
 * Flask==2.0.2